arithex/ThrottleOverlay/README.md

 - Configure the pid/vid and axis-id, for your throttle; and axis-reversal, if necessary.
   - To lookup your pid/vid code, consult the `DeviceSorting.txt` or `DeviceDefaults.txt` files in your `\Falcon BMS 4.35\User\Config` directory.
     - The PID is the first 4 hex character codes of the GUID; the VID is the next 4 hex character codes.
-    - VKB's JoyTester app (https://vkbcontrollers.com/?faq=how-does-vkbjoytester-work) also conveniently shows your PID and VID.
+    - VKB's JoyTester app (https://vkbcontrollers.com/?faq=how-does-vkbjoytester-work) conveniently shows your PID and VID.
   - Most common axis IDs:
     - X => 48
     - Y => 49